gavenda/basura-jda/README.md

 - Localization per User/Server (this is already built on the code)
 - Whatever my Discord server requests me to do that is weab related

+## Where is MyAnimeList support?
+Dear lord, of all things, the most toxic community I have ever went into.
+I can probably do this, once they have their APIv2 sorted out.
+As of now it is almost impossible to incorporate MAL without going hacky.
+As of this writing (09/12/2021) their authentication docs and endpoints are still on TODO.
+Even if it works, I won't bother without a proper documentation.

 ## Can I contribute to the code?
 Feel free to fork the code.
 Since this isn't a publicly hosted bot yet, you are free to host your own.